nickytonline/www.nickyt.co/src/pages/posts/my-2018-year-in-review-2f0k.md

 <iframe class="liquidTag" src="https://dev.to/embed/link?args=https%3A%2F%2Fdev.to%2Fjess%2Fdev-monthly-report--march-2018-579p" style="border: 0; width: 100%;"></iframe>

-<p>Although I didn’t contribute to TypeScript or VS Code, I’m still very happy with this year’s contributions.</p>
+Although I didn’t contribute to TypeScript or VS Code, I’m still very happy with this year’s contributions.

 - _Keep on blogging_: I continued to blog with a few blog posts and lots more short posts/comments on dev.to.
 People seemed to like “My Mac Setup” which was one of the most popular posts for mid-January on dev.to.
 <iframe class="liquidTag" src="https://dev.to/embed/link?args=https%3A%2F%2Fdev.to%2Fnickytonline%2Fmy-mac-setup-2m05" style="border: 0; width: 100%;"></iframe>

 <iframe class="liquidTag" src="https://dev.to/embed/link?args=https%3A%2F%2Fdev.to%2Fthepracticaldev%2Fthe-7-most-popular-dev-posts-from-the-past-week-4pno" style="border: 0; width: 100%;"></iframe>

-<p>Work and life got busy so not as much blogging as I’d had hoped.</p>
+Work and life got busy so not as much blogging as I’d had hoped.

 - _Start making stuff on [codepen.io](https://codepen.io)_: Prior to 2018, I had never made any.
 I made a few to have a bit of fun, but I didn’t maintain this.